 Security issues affect all the humanitarian partners, not only the Red Cross Movement.
 In many instances, the Red Cross is actually better accepted by the communities because of the good engagement with our local volunteers.

 The eastern regions of DRC are hit especially hard by conflict.
 Decades of violence has created profound mistrust and fear among the local population, and many rumours are circulating about the disease itself, as well as the humanitarian organisations responding to Ebola.

 The British Red Cross provided significant support to track rumours and provide better information to the local populations.
 Engaging the communities in the planning of humanitarian responses, as well as listening to and acting upon the communities’ concerns is crucial in these situations.

 Cash grants help survivors of sexual violence

-The Democratic Republic of Congo has faced violent conflict for decades and women are regularly attacked by members of armed groups.
-Women then have to deal with not only the physical and emotional violence but also terrible stigma around sexual assault in their community.
+In the Democratic Republic of Congo, women are regularly attacked by members of armed groups.
+Women not only have to deal with the physical and emotional violence, but also terrible stigma around sexual assault in their community.

 Women are frequently disowned by their husbands, families and villages.
 This can force them to leave their homes, making it difficult to earn a living for themselves and their children.

-In 2016, the Red Cross began supporting 500 survivors of sexual violence in rural areas of the DRC with cash grants.
+Since 2016, the Red Cross has been supporting approximately 500 survivors of sexual violence per year with cash grants.
 The women also received training in budgeting and business skills.

 Using the money as they thought best, the women could take care of their urgent needs for food, clothes and shelter.
 They then invested the grants in farming or small businesses depending on what would work best for them.